department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 ### Apply
 **By mail**
 <br>
-Apply by mail using Decision Review Request: Supplemental Claim (VA Form 20-0995).
+Apply by mail using theDecision Review Request: Supplemental Claim (VA Form 20-0995).
 <br>
 <a href="#">Download VA Form 20-0995</a>.